EU jurisdiction · open source · daily-driver

 If you want to understand how we choose what to recommend, read the methodology.
 Short version: we distinguish "clearly malicious" (data is the business model) from "backdoor" (provider has structural opacity). v1 optimizes against the first.

 Earlier versions of this site featured concept-level explorations — OpenMac, OpenWindows, three migration paths, local-groups globe.
 They've moved to /drafts — visible, but flagged as exploration, not commitment.
-We lead with what's actually shipping.
+We lead with what is actually working.